 Most graduate employers design their own, individual recruitment processes to fit their priorities and the specific skills they’re looking for; however, they all tend to feature similar steps.
 You can expect to complete a combination of the following:

-- online application form: involves filling out your personal details, educational history and work experience, and answering questions such as ‘Why do you want to work for this company?’
+- online application form: traditional forms involve filling out your personal details, educational history and work experience, answering questions such as ‘Why do you want to work for this company?’ and/or uploading a CV; strengths-based forms involve a simple application form followed by a series of video tests.

 - CV and covering letter: you could be asked for these as well as or instead of an online application form.